-- Explain that if your mental health is not good, this will not only affect your own well-being but also your ability to work properly.
-This, in turn, will affect the care you provide for others. - Thus, it is very important to look after your own health as well.
+- · If your mental health is not good, this will not affect your own well-being but also your ability to work properly.
+Which, in turn, will affect the care you provide for others. - Thus, it is very important to look after your own health as well.
 Feeling stressed at work is not a sign of weakness or a lack of commitment to work and there are things you can do to prevent burnout.